paulaweir/frontend/docs/01-start-here/08-incidents.md

 If instances are maxing their CPU (as seen in the xApp CloudWatch dashboards) you should scale up.

-If you are seeing high latency, no application errors in particular, and new instances are coming up healthy, you should scale up the apps.
+If you are seeing high latency, no application errors in particular, and new instances are coming up healthy, you should scale up.

 ### Rolling back

 If you are seeing application errors in Kibana that point to a software bug, you should roll back by using Riff-Raff to deploy a previous build.

 ## Pinpoint an exact cause

 * High traffic
-    * cache misses?
+    * cache misses? - look at fastly
-    * major news event?
+    * major news event? - you probably already know about it
-    * DDoS?
+    * DDoS? - look at fastly and the Kibana overview board's source IP chart
 * High latency, same traffic
-    * Downstream or upstream dependency has become slow?
+    * Downstream or upstream dependency has become slow? - check CAPI dashboard
     * Latency regression has been introduced into app?

 TODO